-If a financial instrument held by the Company has no active market, then its fair value is determined according to the following category and attribute:
+If a financial instrument held by the Group has no active market, then its fair value is determined according to the following category and attribute:

-- Equity instrument without open quote: The market comparable company method is used to estimate the fair value, and its main assumption is to use the rate of return on investees as the basis for measurement.
-For the estimated value, the discount effect of the lack of market liquidity of such equity security has been adjusted. - (3.2) Derivative financial instruments
+• Equity instrument without open quote: The market comparable company method is used to estimate the fair value, and its main assumption is to use the rate of return on investees as the basis for measurement.
+For the estimated value, the discount effect of the lack of market liquidity of such equity security has been adjusted.

+(3.2) Derivative financial instruments

 The valuation is based on the valuation model widely used and accepted by users in the market, such as discount method and option pricing model.
-Forward exchange agreement is typically evaluated based on the current forward exchange rate.